bizob2828/Node.js-Agent-Developer-Project/README.md

     - [ ] Time the request from start to finish.
     - [ ] How much memory does a single page request take?
     - [ ] How many modules were loaded?
+- [ ] Provide an interface that instruments the application to answer the questions above (preferably both to an endpoint, console and log).
+- [ ] Ideally, the interface is a flag or switch that can be turned on/off as part of the startup of the application.

 ### Additional Requirements

 - [ ] Unit tests
 - [ ] amazing README
-    - what you built
+    - what you built ( how it works)
-    - why you built it
+    - why you built it (Purpose)
-    - how to deploy it
+    - how to deploy it (Setup)
-    - how to use it
+    - how to use it (How to run)

 ### Bonus
 - [ ] Show metrics on the page or a separate app/webpage